Principal Triangulation of Great Britain: Hounslow Heath baseline

-For the subsequent triangulation Roy ordered a new theodolite from leading instrument-maker Jesse Ramsden.
+For the subsequent triangulation, Roy ordered a new theodolite from Jesse Ramsden.
 This Ramsden theodolite, delivered in 1787, for the first time divided angular scales accurately to within a second of arc.
 The theodolite was the largest ever constructed but, despite its massive size, it was carried from London to the Channel coast and employed on hills, steeples and a moveable tower.
 At each location the angles to other vertices of the triangulation mesh were measured many times, often at night time using newly devised lights.
 Finally the angle data was used to calculate the sides of the triangles by using spherical trigonometry.